 Low carbon transitions for Gothenburg: potentials and well-being consequences

 The City of Gothenburg decided on a new climate strategy in September 2014.
 To support the process consumption-based scenarios have been produced by the project that accounts for potential technical and behavioral changes regarding residential energy, car travel, aviation, food, and other consumption.
-The aim is to analyze and communicate how a transition towards a low-carbon city could look like and how it may affect people’s well-being.
+The aim was to analyze and communicate how a transition towards a low-carbon city could look like and how it may affect people’s well-being.
 How can the everyday life look like in 2050 when climate targets are met?

 The first scenario was published in 2013 (in Swedish, but with a summary in English) and it spurred very much interest.
 During 2014 a more refined scenario was produced and described in the report "Low-carbon Gothenburg 2.0 Technological potentials and lifestyle changes", here in English and here in Swedish.
 In September 2014 a national conference was held to disseminate the results and discuss ways for the transition to sustainable consumption.
 Presentations and documentation can be found here (in Swedish).

-Based on data from the Low carbon transition Gothenburg subproject the work with the Youth Future Cities game started in August 2014.
+Based on data from the Low carbon transition Gothenburg subproject the work with the Future Happiness Challenge game started in August 2014.
 Teenagers are the main target group and they are also involved in the development of the game.
 In December 2014 workshops took place involving students from upper secondary school classes.
 The content of the game is based on the results from the report "Low-carbon Gothenburg 2.0 Technological potentials and lifestyle changes" .

 Radical policies: well-being effects of congestion charges